 Reviews and testimonials are one of the fastest ways to gain credibility.
 Therefore, collect feedback, and do it systematically.

 Therefore, ideally, for each type of objection, you should have a corresponding review.
-Better to have reviews with photos.

 16. Free PR in industry media